 Our optional Air & Ground package provides a convenient arrival.
 Use your leisure time in Reykjavik to discover the unique charm of the world’s northernmost capital and book one ouf our pre-programs.
-Or explore the sights of south and west Iceland on a self-drive road trip (prices 2020 upon request).
+Or explore the sights of south and west Iceland on a self-drive road trip.
 The OCEAN DIAMOND docks in Old Reykjavik Harbor in the heart of the city, a five-minute stroll from the main squares, shopping and dining.
 The ship departs in the evening.

 Cruise details - Iceland and Natural Wonders of Greenland